negebauer/UCSiding/README.md

 pod "UCSiding"
 ```

-## Credentials
+## Testing and Credentials

 For testing to succeed you must provide your own Credentials in [`UCSiding/UCSTestCredentials.swift`](./UCSiding/UCSTestCredentials.swift)

 ## Author